riceissa/miri-top-contributors/README.md

   donations from the DLW database and the donations from the top donors page, so that you can compare which donations are tracked where.
 It looks like [this](https://gist.github.com/riceissa/2f213d7a58aa5edd6488ab69c4fd871d).
-  When run with the `sql` argument, it will SQL tuples of the donations inferred from the top donors page snapshots.
+  When run with the `sql` argument, it will output SQL tuples of the donations inferred from the top donors page snapshots.
 It looks like [this](https://gist.github.com/riceissa/0d04ce0584bd5fbe70fbe768faa23d18).